status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla-troubleshooting.md

 ### Resource leaks

 If you're experiencing RAM related resource leaks, try restarting your client (**we recommend restarting every 6 hours** until we get to the bottom of this issue).
 If you have a [local Grafana setup](https://github.com/status-im/nim-beacon-chain#getting-metrics-from-a-local-testnet-client), you can try monitoring the severity of these leaks and playing around with the restart interval.

+### Syncing
+If you’re experiencing sync problems,  we recommend running `make clean-medalla` to restart your sync (make sure you’ve updated to the latest `devel` branch first though).

+> **Warning**: `make clean-medalla` will erase all of your syncing progress so far, so it should only be used as a last resort -- if your client gets stuck for a long time (because it's unable to find the right chain and/or stay with the same head value) and a normal restart doesn't improve things.